-First of all, you have to make sure your pet is insured.
+- First of all, you have to make sure your pet is insured.
 Not just for accidents and illness, but also for third party liability – just in case.
 While your dog may be an angel at home, he may behave differently in new surroundings.
-Additionally, always find out where the local vets are located, so that you know where to go in case of an emergency.
+Additionally, always find out where the local vets are located.
+Then you know where to go in case of an emergency.
 Research is everything!

 Now, there is no reason why you shouldn’t bring your furry friend on holiday.
 There are a lot of places to go and a lot of things to do.
 If you have any other pet holiday tips, please share!
 Have a great summer!